Counseling and Psychological Services Center (CAPS Center)

 Dr. Wiseley’s professional interests include student resiliency, counseling center administration, and research in college counseling centers, as he has consulted with a number of other university counseling centers and served on the Advisory Board for the Center for Collegiate Mental Health (CCMH).
 Dr. Wiseley is a veteran of the U.S. Army and has previously worked in a variety of mental health settings, including college counseling centers, outpatient treatment programs, inpatient psychiatric hospitals, hospital ER’s, and he also taught undergraduate and graduate coursework as an Associate Professor.
 At MU, Dr. Wiseley serves on the Behavioral Intervention Team (BIT), Wellness Support Team, Suicide Prevention Committee, and Veteran’s Resource Team and is the advisor for Active Minds and the Peer Advocates.

 Dr. Wiseley enjoys spending time with his family while riding ATV’s, hiking, hunting, and fishing.

-Carol Llewellyn is the Administrative Assistant for the Counseling Center and the Student Success Center.
-She has been a Misericordia employee for 35 years and has worked in a variety of departments over the years.
-She has been with the Counseling Center and Student Success Center for 25 years now.
-In her spare time, when she is not greeting students and directing them to the appropriate resources and/or staff, or keeping all the records and data in order for the Centers, etc., she enjoys golf, reading, knitting, and her 3 granddaughters.
+Kathy Zawatski is the Administrative Assistant for the Counseling Center and the Student Success Center.
+She has been a Misericordia employee for 27 years and has worked in a variety of departments over the years.

 Addiction Related Resources: